SAP-samples/cap-cds-hands-on/exercises/01/README.md

-The CAP server is started but is telling us (correctly) that there are no models defined in any place it expects, so will not start listening for any incoming requests as there is nothing to wrap a service around.
+The CAP server is started but is telling us (correctly) that there are no models defined in any place it expects, so will not start listening for any incoming requests as there is nothing to wrap a service around and serve.

 > The words "model" and "service" are chosen specificially and their meaning
 > and distinction will become clear later on.

 ## Define a simple domain model

+For the rest of this exercise (and the other exercises in this part of the workshop) you can remain in the `simple/` directory.

-👉 Add the following content to a new file in the `simple/` directory called `services.cds`:
+👉 Add the following content to a new file called `services.cds`:

+> The name of the file (`services.cds`) is important in this example, it is one
+> of the default places the CAP server will look for definitions.

 ```cds
 service Simple {